 Ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn!

 The Crawling Chaos is the most trusted servant and protector of Fear Itself

 .
 The two are almost always found together.
-Harming one will bring swift violence at the hands of the other.
-Chaos does not speak often, and then only in faint whispers to its dark master.
+Chaos does not speak often, and then only in faint whispers.
 This is a blessing, for it is known that the Voice of Chaos brings madness and death to all mortal men that hear it.
 Better for this world that Chaos remain silent.

 This character has indicated they have peaceful intentions and would prefer not to be killed.